pkp/pkp-docs/help-guide/en/help-guide.md

--   Stack Overflow [https://stackoverflow.com/](https://stackoverflow.com/): A general technical support forum for developers and systems administrators.
+-   [Stack Overflow](https://stackoverflow.com/): A general technical support forum for developers and systems administrators.
 Useful for questions about servers, php, etc.

 -   Your IT support person or team